learningequality/ka-lite-installers/osx/README.md

 When testing package installations, we recommend you use VirtualBox for a clean environment.

-**Note** A computer restart is required to complete the install process, thus our suggestion to use VirtualBox.
+**Note:** A computer restart is required to complete the install process, thus our suggestion to use VirtualBox.

 Alternatively, you can also clone the [KA Lite](https://github.com/learningequality/ka-lite) repository and follow the [Getting Started](https://github.com/learningequality/ka-lite/wiki/Getting-started) instructions.
 Then symlink the `bin/kalite` into your `/usr/local/bin/` folder so that it will be available in all of your Terminal sessions.
 Lastly, set a `KALITE_PYTHON` environment variable to point to your Python executable.